This Traeger Smoked Bacon Wrapped Meatloaf is so good! It is tender, juicy, smokey, and topped with a tangy-sweet glaze.

 - This recipe makes a large meatloaf so there will be plenty of leftovers for yummy meatloaf sandwiches.

-Ground Meat: A ratio of 80 percent meat to 20 percent fat is a great starting ratio for meatloaf, which is what makes the combination of ground sirloin and pork the perfect choice.
-If you want to substitute leaner meat such as ground turkey or ground chicken you should add some additional liquid to make up for the reduced amount of fat.
+Ground Meat: A ratio of 80 percent meat to 20 percent fat is a great starting ratio for meatloaf, which is what makes the combination of ground sirloin and ground pork the perfect choice.

 Vegetables: Finely chopped vegetables will improve and loosen the texture of the meatloaf.
 A food processor makes this task a breeze.